ActivitySim/activitysim/docs/examples.rst

 is specified, then ActivitySim will output a comprehensive set (i.e. hundreds) of trace files for all calculations for all household members:

-* ``hhtrace.log`` - household trace log file, which specifies the CSV files traced.
-The order of output files is consistent with the model sequence.
-* ``various CSV files`` - every input, intermediate, and output data table - chooser, expressions/utilities, probabilities, choices, etc. - for the trace household for every sub-model
+* ``Several CSV files`` - each input, intermediate, and output data table - chooser, expressions/utilities, probabilities, choices, etc. - for the trace household for each sub-model

 If an OD pair trace is specified, then ActivitySim will output the acessibility calculations trace
 file: